Alternative assessments in response to COVID-19:

 - delivery or courier work.

-Note: practical experience with a business owned by a close family member is also not acceptable.
-It does not challenge students to source positions themselves, and may create a potential conflict of interest when authenticating the student's practical experience.
+Note: internships conducted with a business owned by a close family member is also not acceptable.
+It does not challenge students to source positions themselves, and may create a potential conflict of interest when authenticating the student's internship experience.

 Total hours: meeting the requirement